zzzprojects/System.Linq.Dynamic.Core/README.md

 db.Customers.WhereInterpolated($"City == {cityName} and Orders.Count >= {c}");
 ```

+---

 ## :exclamation: Breaking changes

 ### v1.3.0
-A breaking change is introduced in version 1.3.0 which is related to calling methods on classes.
+A breaking change is introduced in this version which is related to calling methods on classes.
 Due to security reasons, it's now only allowed to call methods on the standard predefined classes like (`bool`, `int`, `string` ...).
 If you want to call a method on an own custom class, annotate that class with the [DynamicLinqType](https://dynamic-linq.net/advanced-extending#dynamiclinqtype-attribute).
 Example: